CIS-566-Fall-2022/lab04-lsystems/README.md

 P = S : 0.4 (P included in double and single branches grow into single branches with probability 0.4)

-C = GHGH (stems for flower cluster, flowers themselves not included)
+C = GHGH (stems for flower cluster, flowers themselves not included) right now I just stuck one of these onto the end of the premise but later I plan to make them come off the double and single branches with some probability

 G = ///^(30)[!IIIII] (short flower stem)